MarksMultiverse/MMblog/content/docs/BICEP-automate-AIB.md

 ### Creating the Manages Identity and Custom Role

-We use the same managed identity to access the two resource geroups and build the image.
+We use the same managed identity to access the two resource groups and build the image.
 ![Managed Identity flow](/BICEP-automate-AIB/flow.jpg)
 Within the `aib-role.bicep` file we create the User Assigned Managed Identity and the Custom Role.